ibm-cloud-docs/vpc/using-lbaas.md

 An SSL certificate is required for the load balancer to perform SSL offloading tasks.
 You can manage the SSL certificates through [IBM Certificate Manager](/docs/services/certificate-manager?topic=certificate-manager-getting-started).

 To give a load balancer access to your SSL certificate, you must enable **service-to-service authorization**, which grants your load balancer service instance access to your certificate manager instance.
 For more information, see [Granting access between services](/docs/iam?topic=iam-serviceauth#create-auth).
-Make sure to choose **VPC Infrastructure** as the source service, **Load Balancer for VPC** as the resource type, **Certificate Manager** as the target service, and assign the **Writer** service access role.
+Make sure to choose **Infrastructure Service** as the source service, **Load Balancer for VPC** as the resource type, **Certificate Manager** as the target service, and assign the **Writer** service access role.

 If the required authorization is removed, errors might occur for your load balancer.
 {: important}